cscart/docs/author_guide.rst

 			$twelve = 7 + 5;

-To show a sample of code in any other language, use the ``code-block`` directive with the language specified as its param:
+To show a sample of code in another language, use the ``code-block`` directive with the language specified as its param:

 	.. code-block:: rst